Business Agility starts with leadership giving power to programs and teams.

 Timeline and schedule are still very important when it comes to Agile.
 In this article, we explain 5 steps to help you keep delivering agile programs and project on time.

-That being said, whatever happened to caring about timeline?
-All too often in agile the work gets broken down into 2 week sprints.
+That being said, whatever happened to care about the timeline?
+All too often in agile, the work gets broken down into 2-week sprints.
 Anything outside of that 2 week time bucket is in this nebulous other dimension called the backlog.
 With experience, we can try and ballpark when certain milestones might happen, or when features might be delivered.
 But time stands still in the backlog.
-Other things come up that pull our attention away for those initial ballpark delivery timelines.
-What started as a 60-90 day estimate becomes much longer, because we lose sight of how our sprints align with the bigger picture, and schedule of when things need to be delivered.
+Other things come up that pull our attention away from those initial ballpark delivery timelines.
+What started as a 60-90 day estimate becomes much longer, because we lose sight of how our sprints align with the bigger picture and schedule of when things need to be delivered.
 The reality is that we still have to deliver things on time, and business leaders are held accountable to whether their business unit delivers things that advance a company objective, are complete, on time, and on budget.
-Imagine your team is planning to sponsor a tradeshow (or actually planning a tradeshow), and delivers everything in two week sprints with a ballpark estimate on when everything should complete.
+Imagine your team is planning to sponsor a tradeshow (or actually planning a tradeshow), and delivers everything in two-week sprints with a ballpark estimate on when everything should complete.
 That tradeshow has a specific deadline, and if you miss that, all the work leading up to it is for nothing.
-Telling the attendees that your team is agile, and it will take another 2 week sprint to have the event ready for them is not going to result in many happy customers (especially when they get hit with the airline ticket change fees).
-Even in software development where agile is most common, timeline is still a huge factor in measuring success.
-You may have analysts and shareholders anticipating a a product delivery.
-If the Q1 deadline isn't met, which leads to underwhelming earnings, you will have unhappy shareholders, and unhappy leadership.
+Telling the attendees that your team is agile, and it will take another 2-week sprint to have the event ready for them is not going to result in many happy customers (especially when they get hit with the airline ticket change fees).
+Even in software development where agile is most common, the timeline is still a huge factor in measuring success.
+You may have analysts and shareholders anticipating product delivery.
+If the Q1 deadline isn't met, which leads to underwhelming earnings, you will have unhappy shareholders and unhappy leadership.

 1) Create a roadmap, a timeline, or a plan.
 Well duh, you're probably thinking -- that was in the title of the article.
 But it's easy to get so caught up in "doing" that we cease to be strategic.
 The plan doesn't have to be detailed with tasks down to the minute, but having a basic framework to work against is important.
 Having a clear roadmap to success and a basic schedule helps keep everyone on track, and you can measure your progress against the deadlines.